godarayudhvir/CAI-MD/1. WSL/Windows Subsystem for Linux.md

 Now, if you run `pwd` you’ll receive `/home/cyberalliance/files` as your output.

 A **file path** is the representation of where a file or directory is located on your computer or server.
 You can call a path to a file or directory in either a relative or absolute way.
 A **relative path** would be when we move to a location relative to our current working directory, like we did when we were already in `/home/cyberalliance/` and then moved into `files/`.
-An **absolute path** is when we call the direct line to a location, as we did above withcyberallianceme/cyberalliance/files`, showing that we started in the `/` directory, cacyberalliancethecyberallianceme/sammy/` user directory and then the nested `files/` directory.
+An **absolute path** is when we call the direct line to a location, as we did above with `/home/cyberalliance/files`, showing that we started in the `/` directory, called the `/home/cyberalliance/` user directory and then the nested `files/` directory.

 Additionally, Linux leverages **dot notation** to help users navigate via relative paths.
 A single `.` stands for the directory you are currently in, and a double `..` stands for the parent directory.
-So, from where we currently are (`/home/cyberalliance/files`), we can use two dots to return to the parentcyberallianceme/cyberalliance` user directory, like so:
+So, from where we currently are (`/home/cyberalliance/files`), we can use two dots to return to the parent `/home/cyberalliance` user directory, like so:

 ```bash
 cd ..